ElektraInitiative/PermaplanT/doc/architecture/04solution.md

 - The same actions are also used for communication to the backend.
 - Undo/redo gets lost if other users concurrently move or edit elements.
   For inspiration you can read more at [this liveblocks.io blog post](https://liveblocks.io/blog/how-to-build-undo-redo-in-a-multiplayer-environment).

+## Performance

+- per user action only a minimal number of API calls should be used (ideally one)
+- relations are only calculated to plants within bounding box

 ## Low Memory Consumption